 Defense Attorney: And two of those factors, specifically, are that the victim was particularly vulnerable in this case because at one point during the evening she was zip-tied.
 She did have a child in a nearby room who she was concerned about.
 And so, she would have been less able to flee the situation than somebody who is not taking care of a child.
 And that she was in bed at the time this incident started.
 Correct?

 Zane was convicted of one criminal sexual conduct charge, much like what would happen if the case had gone to trial, and the jury members would have found him guilty of the 15 criminal sexual conduct felonies = still one conviction (this is why the rest say dismissed).

 Hearing his admission of guilt will be forever engrained in my mind as a small piece of closure from November 18th of 2018.

 I cried for so many reasons during this hearing… I cried because I was reliving the nightmare.
 I cried because it had been such a long court process and it was finally coming to an end.
 I cried because I felt like I could be done trying to defend myself.
 I cried because it started a new countdown for my son and I – the countdown until his release from prison.
 I cried because I never thought I’d hear his admission of guilt, and damn, that was good.

-So there I sat, in my home with my mom, ex-husband, and best friend crying the most complex, emotional, confusing cry I’ve ever cried, but we were social distancing because of COVID-19 so I ultimately sat there in solitude.
+So, there I sat, in my home with my mom, ex-husband, and best friend crying the most complex, emotional, confusing cry I’ve ever cried, but we were social distancing because of COVID-19 so I ultimately sat there in solitude.

-The person that hurt my son and I knows what he did.
+I’m sure not all survivors get relief from a plea deal.
+But the person that hurt my son and I knows what he did.
 I know that his admission of guilt was real; he knows it too.